-This course provides students with the knowledge and skills to provide person centered palliative care to patients with chronic and serious illnesses.
+This workshop provides students with the knowledge and skills to provide person centered palliative care to patients with chronic and serious illnesses.

 The common trajectories of serious illnesses including cardiac, pulmonary, COVID-19, neurodegenerative diseases and psychiatric diseases are examined.
 Psychological, spiritual, social, ethical and legal aspects of care are explored.
 Advanced care planning is discussed.